MileHacker Logo

 Tipping Culture

-Tipping customs in Italy differ from some other countries.
+Tipping customs in Italy are not the same as some other countries.
 A service charge called "coperto" (cover charge) or "servizio" (service charge) may appear on the bill, typically €1-€3 per person.
 If a "coperto" is present, additional tipping is not mandatory, but appreciated for excellent service.
 A tip of 5-10% is a good gesture if no service charge is included and service was outstanding.

 Tipping Expectations

-• Cafes/Bars: Round up to the nearest Euro or leave small change for coffee or drinks.
+• Cafes/Bars: Give the change to make It an even euro amount or leave small change for coffee or drinks.

 • Taxis: Round up the fare to the nearest Euro.